TylerKuick/FYPJ_P1/README.md

 **Note:** Currently, web app is configured for static pages only and only supports redirects to other pages.
 For more functions or to serve dynamic content, visit https://firebase.google.com/docs/hosting/functions

+**Looker Studio Report:**
+* Looker Report is not filtered by default.
+All scans from every patient is presented in the visualisations.
+Hence, to filter the report, patient document id is included within the URL when the user taps on the dashboard icon in the ENHANCe app.
+* On the front-end of the web app, the URL and its parameters (patient_doc_id) is extracted.
+The parameters are then included at the end of the Looker Studio Embed link to filter the report to only show values with the corresponding patient document id.
+* To do the above, a "Custom BigQuery Query" is used as the data source.
+For the specific query statement, refer to the "Firebase Hosting for Web App" Github link above.

 Potential Improvements for FYPJ P2:
 1. Refine Control Status: Current function takes the 6 most recent visits/scans to determine the patient's control status.
 Can be configured to use a 3-months timeframe to determine control status (Take the average BP from the last 3 months and compare it to the "Poor Control Status Threshold" - 140/90 for >18 yrs old, or 150/90 for >60 yrs old